 More Americans die each year from vehicle emissions (58,000) than from vehicle crashes (38,000) or secondhand smoke (41,000).
 On average, every tank of gas burned costs $18 in health and climate costs.

 Exposure to harmful toxic air pollutants from other vehicles is higher inside vehicles than outside; your vehicle is basically a “box collecting toxic gases from the vehicles around you.”

 California has been ranked dead last for the last 17 of 18 years for air quality by the American Lung Association.
 Seventy percent of Californians live in areas with unhealthy air, much of it caused by the ozone (smog) and particle pollution from vehicle emissions.
 Seattle is the 17th most polluted city for short-term particle pollution.

 Choosing a gas car means investing $500 to $1,000 a year in the oil industry, with its powerful lobby that tends to support policies and elect candidates you might not favor.

 We’re ready to phase out gasoline and move to cleaner alternatives.

 Electricity is getting cleaner every year, as more of it comes from clean, renewable sources like sun and wind.
 Gasoline will always be a polluting fossil fuel.

 The global warming emissions from an electric vehicle are less than those of a gas car, even when considered across the lifetime of the vehicle – from manufacture to disposal/reuse.

+Electric vehicles are affordable today, and will be even more affordable in a few years.
 Lifetime costs for many electric vehicles are already cheaper than for gas cars, due to cheaper fuel (electricity) and less maintenance.